 Fishing –

 - The Arkansas River runs north of town and is a prime spot to fish for brown and rainbow trout.
-They might not be the biggest, but they are definitely plentiful so your chances of snagging one are pretty high.
+They might not be the biggest, but they are plentiful so your chances of snagging one are pretty high.

 - Purgatoire River is an offshoot of the Arkansas, running just to the south of Las Animas.
 Although it can be a little difficult to access, if you can get to the shores you’ll be rewarded with a large trout population.